Skip to content

 For Improving Key Measures of Risk in Patients With Moderate PAH1-3*

-Timely identification of intermediate-risk patients who are not at goal or are declining may have a significant impact on disease progression.4,5
+Timely identification of intermediate-risk patients who are not at goal or are declining may have a significant impact on disease progression.4,5Choosing the right patient and initiation approach are key to optimizing the use of Orenitram.6

 The following hypothetical patient profiles present standard risk assessment variables at diagnosis and 3-month follow-up.

-*2022 guidelines define measures of risk as 6MWD, FC, and NT-proBNP.4
+*2022 Guidelines define measures of risk as 6MWD, FC, and NT-proBNP.4

 Patient Profiles